SLIPO-EU/FAGI/README.md

 * **isValidDate:** Evaluates the given date against the target format.
 * **isGeometryMoreComplex:** Checks if the first geometry has more points than the second.
 * **isLiteralAbbreviation:** Checks if the given literal is or contains an abbreviation of some form.
-* **isSameNormalized:** Checks if the two given literals are same.
-It normalizes the two literals and checks again if the first check fails.
+* **isSameSimpleNormalize:** Checks if the two given literals are same.
+It normalizes the two literals with some basic steps and checks again if the first check fails.
+The check will be replaced with similarity metric and threshold.
+* **isSameCustomNormalize:** Checks if the two given literals are same.
+It normalizes the two literals with some extra steps in addition to the simple normalization.
+The check will be replaced with similarity metric and threshold.
 * **isPhoneNumberParsable:** Checks if the given phone number is consisted of only numbers or contains special character and/or exit code.
 * **isSamePhoneNumber:** Checks if the given phone numbers are the same.
 Some phone-normalization steps are executed if the first evaluation fails.
 * **isSamePhoneNumberUsingExitCode:** Same as above, except the exit code, which is checked separately using the input value.